 History of Reykjavík

 Ingólfur Arnarson, who is considered the first settler of Iceland, settled in Iceland in 870, it is believed and named the place Reykjavík, where the city now stands.
-Recent archeological finds in the center of Reykjavík, especially in Aðalstræti, Suðurgata, Kirkjustræti, and Lækjargata, point to the same thing, and human remains have been found since around 870.
+Recent archaeological finds in the centre of Reykjavík, especially in Aðalstræti, Suðurgata, Kirkjustræti, and Lækjargata, point to the same thing, and human remains have been found since around 870.

 Over time, more farms were built around them, most notably Laugarnes and Nes by Seltjörn.
 In 1226, settlement began on Viðey when monks of the Augustinian order established a monastery there.

 Víkurkirkja stood by Reykjavík town at least from 1200.
 Urban settlements did not begin to form in Reykjavík until the 18th century, but until then farms of various sizes were scattered throughout the area where the city now stands.
 In the 18th century, an attempt was made to run a wool industry in Reykjavík called Innréttingarnar, and this marked a turning point in the development of the area, which subsequently began to take on some village image.
 Sixteen houses were built in Reykjavík due to the wool industry, which was a high increase at that time, and the signs of two of them can still be seen today.